Guidelines Concerning Coronavirus COVID-19

 Nature and Visitor Centres

 Metsähallitus employees use face masks to ensure the safety of customers and personnel in situations where a sufficient safety distance cannot be maintained.
-Metsähallitus does not provide its customers with face masks.
+Metsähallitus provides Nature Centre visitors with face masks, if needed.

 Due to the Covid-19 pandemic, groups of 15 or more are requested to inform the Nature Centre staff in advance of their visit.